davetcoleman/baxter_cpp/README.md

 ### Rviz Visualization

-This only shows a vritual Baxter in [Rviz](http://www.ros.org/wiki/rviz) without any physics simulator.
+This only shows a virtual Baxter in [Rviz](http://www.ros.org/wiki/rviz) without any physics simulator.
+Instead it uses a ros_control hardware interface that simply loops back to itself.
 Good for testing MoveIt.

  * Ensure you have the correct ROS_MASTER_URI exported:
    ```